Contract-Initiated Multichain Execution

 UniversalGatewayPC (UGPC)

 UGPC is the on-chain gateway contract on Push Chain through which all outbound cross-chain calls are routed.
-Your contract calls UGPC.sendUniversalTxOutbound(), which relays the payload and, when applicable, burns or locks PRC20 tokens.
-It then emits the event that the TSS network listens for.
+Your contract calls UGPC.sendUniversalTxOutbound(), which relays the payload, optionally burns or locks PRC20 tokens, and emits the event the TSS network listens for.

 Universal Executor Module